Azure Active Directory general operations guide reference

 If your organization currently has no program in place to monitor changes in Identity Secure Score, it is recommended you implement a plan and assign owners to monitor and drive improvement actions.
 Organizations should remediate improvement actions with a score impact higher than 30 as soon as possible.

 Microsoft sends email communications to administrators to notify various changes in the service, configuration updates that are needed, and errors that require admin intervention.
 It is important that customers set the notification email addresses so that notifications are sent to the proper team members who can acknowledge and act upon all notifications.
 We recommend you add multiple recipients to the Message Center and request that notifications (including Azure AD Connect Health notifications) be sent to a distribution list or shared mailbox.
-If you only have one global admin account with an email address, be sure to configure at least two email-capable accounts.
+If you only have one Global Administrator account with an email address, be sure to configure at least two email-capable accounts.

 - Azure AD Access Reviews